 Almas Haider is an architectural designer, community organizer, and storyteller.
 For over a decade, Almas has supported the existence and just alignment of South Asian, queer, trans, and non-binary Muslim collectives in the movement for the liberation of Black, Indigenous, and people of color.
-They have worked most extensively in social justice campaigns related to immigrant rights, detention and deportation, and state surveillance.
+They have designed and facilitated campaigns for immigrant rights as well as the dismantling of detention/deportation machines and state surveillance.

 This informs his understanding and relationship to the built environment, inspiring Almas to pursue a career in architecture.
 She seeks to support BIPOC land stewards connected to social justice movements and actively engaged in creating self-sustaining communities across the U.S. They believe in the vision of these land stewards offers an alternative mode of relating to other people, species, and the land.
 It can be a model for a sustainable and just existence on this planet.